Digital polymerase chain reaction: Applications

 Digital PCR has many applications in basic research, clinical diagnostics and environmental testing.
 Its uses include pathogen detection and digestive health analysis; liquid biopsy for cancer monitoring, organ transplant rejection monitoring and non-invasive prenatal testing for serious genetic abnormalities; copy number variation analysis, single gene expression analysis, rare sequence detection, gene expression profiling and single-cell analysis; the detection of DNA contaminants in bioprocessing, the validation of gene edits and detection of specific methylation changes in DNA as biomarkers of cancer, as well as plasmid copy number determination in bacterial populations. dPCR is also frequently used as an orthogonal method to confirm rare mutations detected through next-generation sequencing (NGS) and to validate NGS libraries.

 Absolute quantification

 dPCR enables the absolute and reproducible quantification of target nucleic acids at single-molecule resolution.
-Unlike analogue quantitative PCR (qPCR), however, absolute quantification with dPCR does not require a standard curve. dPCR also has a greater tolerance for inhibitor substances and PCR assays that amplify inefficiently as compared to qPCR.
+Compared to analogue quantitative PCR (qPCR), absolute quantification with dPCR does not require a standard curve. dPCR also has a greater tolerance for inhibitor substances and PCR assays that amplify inefficiently as compared to qPCR.

-dPCR can quantify, for example, the presence of specific sequences from contaminating genetically modified organisms in foodstuffs, viral load in the blood, PBMCs, serum samples, chorionic villi tissues, biomarkers of neurodegenerative disease in cerebral spinal fluid, and fecal contamination in drinking water.
+Example applications are: Quantifying the presence of specific sequences from contaminating genetically modified organisms in foodstuffs, viral load in the blood, PBMCs, serum samples, chorionic villi tissues, biomarkers of neurodegenerative disease in cerebral spinal fluid, and fecal contamination in drinking water.